EricLawtonCA/EricLawtonCA.github.io/workbook/whatexpect.md

 * Define a system which will be analysed in the project
 * Analyse the system using the tools
 * Suggest improvements to the tools

-The first pass will look at existing systems.
-The next part will imagine some possibly improved systems and apply the tools to see if they are in fact better.
+* Suggest improvements to the systems (or explain why they should be abolished)

+As you can see, this implies a continuous loop that can go on forever; at least until we have perfect systems and perfect understanding of them.
+Not likely in the next few millennia.

+There won’t be a lot of actually improved systems while I am writing this.
+It seems that the trend is in the opposite direction.
+However, we can and should imagine some possibly improved systems and apply the tools to see if they at least seem better.
+This is likely to require some radical changes — including abolition — to existing systems and the introduction of new ones.
+On the other hand, I am a little dubious about armed revolution, if only because many seem to turn out with armed men in charge.
+It may turn out to be the only way, but we would at least need a way to prevent them resulting in a dictatorship with only a vague promise of a people’s paradise in the far distant future.

 To do that, we need some criteria against which we can evaluate the existing systems and proposed new ones.
+These are what I would call our current requirements.
+As we iterate around the MADPE loop, we may find our requirements change as we become better equipped to imagine a better world, by understanding how our thinking has been constrained by the current systems.
+Some philosophers have used the term dialectics to refer to a similar process.

 The issues I think are important cannot be addressed merely by changing the thinking of individuals, but will require changing the structure and processes of human systems, as I hope I will demonstrate clearly.
 Systemic changes will require specific systems and communities to do the changing.
 That is why many of these tools are taken from work that is described as “systems thinking”, though I prefer the broader term “joined-up thinking” which used to be common in England, but appears less so as populist politicians have abandoned it for a public relations approach to persuasion, including empty slogans and a jovial character as a front-man for the party of the elite.
 “Synoptic” is another term for it which means both “A summary” (as in “synopsis”) and “taking or involving a comprehensive mental view”, so I sometimes use that too.

 In order to tackle complex issues, we have to circle around the issues many times, for several reasons.

 The first, inner loop is that we have to learn as we go.
 The projects will start with simplified versions of both tools and systems.
 As Daniel Dennett says in his book “From Bacteria to Bach and Back: The Evolution of Minds”:

 > Our path will have to circle back several times, returning to postponed questions that couldn’t be answered until we had a background that couldn’t be provided until we had the tools